cyberscribe/d20datascience/README.md

 Doing so can, for example, help us to gauge the accuracy of the current level and challenge rating system as well as provide game masters with a deeper understanding of the components of combat effectiveness overall.
 This will in turn help them to create combat encounters that are informed, intentional, and appropriate to the circumstances of their game.

+## Existing Research

+There have been a number (e.g. [here](http://surfarcher.blogspot.com/2014/12/d-5e-monsters-part-10-construction-cr.html) and [here](http://blogofholding.com/?p=7338)) of mathematical analyses of the relationship between player or character attributes and challenge rating, conducted in an attempt to challenge and simplify the published formula for calculating the challenge rating of a custom-built creature.
+However, to date I am not aware of any analyses that simulate combat compuptationally and/or use machine learning in an attempt to infer these relationships.

 ## Methodology

 Round-robin simulations of combat were performed in various contests between assembled characters and creatures to determine rankings of combat effectiveness for each entity configuration in relation to the **fundamental mechanic** (Monte Carlo simulation).
 The results were then analysed using regression analysis and machine learning (k-nearest-neighbours) to make conclusions about the relative influence of various configutation elements on combat effectiveness in relation to the fundamental mechanic.
 These results were then interpreted by an experienced game master to provide insights into how these findings might be applied by game masters in relation to the actual, more complex game.